LaunchCodeEducation/linux/content/bash-scripting/walkthrough/script/index.md

   - `#!/bin/bash`: shebang
 - Example Bash Scripts:
   - Script to change directories, create a new directory, add a file to new directory
-  - Script containing an algorithm to a common live coding problem
   - Script to create a list of LaunchCode Employees and also separate John and Paul from the list!